radekvit/ctf/doc/getting_started.md

 ## Creating a lexical analyzer

 A lexical analyzer is anything which can be called with the signature `Token foo(const std::istream &)`.
 At the end of input, it should return `Symbol::EOI()` and reset itself.
-When a lexical error is encountered, it should throw `
+When a lexical error is encountered, it should throw `LexicalError`.
 You can make your own callable class, use a lambda expression or a function pointer.
 As an example, we define a lexical analyzer which creates a token from each nonempty input line.
 The string before the optional `.` is the token name, and the string behind it is the token's attribute.
 If the file doesn't end in a newline or if a token's name would be empty, a lexical error is thrown.

 ```#include<ctf.h>